godavid128/Curs_de_testare_Intro-/README.md

 It is a crucial step in my current carrer goal, to always become better at what I do.

 Among other strong points, I would like to mention what is predominant:
-Logical: I learn everything logically.
+Logical - I learn everything logically.
 I associate anything new with familiar things.
-Repetition: I don't like doing repeated things, but I always try to find different solutions.
+Repetition - I don't like doing repeated things, but I always try to find different solutions.
-Integrity.
-My principles and values do not allow me to be incorrect, to cheat or to make errors that would affect inter-human relations.
+Integrity -  My principles and values do not allow me to be incorrect, to cheat or to make errors that would affect inter-human relations.
-In their relationships with others, they don't take things personally, which means that they easily get over certain conflicts, and try to maintain good relationships.
+Relational - In their relationships with others, they don't take things personally, which means that they easily get over certain conflicts, and try to maintain good relationships.
-I don't like to put things off, but to do them on time.
+Punctuality - I don't like to put things off, but to do them on time.